wpmudev/shared-ui-react/packages/react-modal/README.md

 >**THIS IS A FORK.**

-This is based on a forked version of [react-aria-modal](https://github.com/davidtheclark/react-aria-modal) package that's built according to [WAI-ARIA Authoring Practices](http://www.w3.org/TR/wai-aria-practices/#dialog_modal) but ran out of maintenance and was hard to adapt for this project purpose because of the amount of dependencies dispersed across multiple Github repositories (some of which contained bugs that need to be addressed immediately).
+**SUI React Modal** is based on a forked version of the [react-aria-modal](https://github.com/davidtheclark/react-aria-modal) package and built according to [WAI-ARIA Authoring Practices](http://www.w3.org/TR/wai-aria-practices/#dialog_modal) but ran out of maintenance.

+The original package was hard to adapt for this project because of the number of dependencies dispersed across multiple Github repositories (some of which contained bugs that need immediate solutions).

 However, being ours a modified version, it does things slightly different:

 - It drops support for React 15 (and older versions).
-- It bundle's up all `react-aria-modal` dependencies into a single package.
+- It bundles up all the `react-aria-modal` dependencies into a single package.
-- It removes `includeDefaultStyles` and `verticalCenterStyle` properties.
+- It removes the `includeDefaultStyles` and `verticalCenterStyle` built-in properties.

 ## Overview

 The main idea of this module is to provide a **container** that will wrap its inner content to present it on a dialog modal.
-It has the following features, while giving you complete control of the content:
+It has the following features while giving the developers complete control of the content:

-- **Trapped Focus:** `TAB` and `SHIFT + TAB` cycles through the modal's focusable nodes without returning to the main document beneath.
+- **Trapped Focus:** `TAB` and `SHIFT + TAB` cycle through the modal's focusable nodes without returning to the main document beneath.
 - **Keyboard Shortcuts:** `ESC` will close the modal.
-- **Background Scroll:** Scrolling is frozen on the main document beneath the modal.
+- **Background Scroll:** Scrolling is disabled on the main document beneath the modal.
-- **ARIA Roles:** It can be assigned with `dialog` or `alertdialog` role.
+- **ARIA Roles:** The roles `dialog` or `alertDialog` are assigned depending on the case.
-- **Underlay Mask:** Clicking on it will close the modal, although this can be disabled through props.
+- **Underlay Mask:** Clicking on it will close the modal, although it is possible to disable this through props.

-This modal relies on the styling provided by WPMU DEV's [Shared UI](https://github.com/wpmudev/shared-ui).
-The relevant styles must be included and the modal must be rendered within a `<div>` with the class `.sui-wrap` for the styles to take effect.
+> **Remember:** This modal relies on the styling provided by WPMU DEV's [Shared UI](https://github.com/wpmudev/shared-ui).

 ## Installation